Ornithomimus: First species named

 The history of Ornithomimus classification and the classification of ornithomimids in general has been very complicated.
 The type species, Ornithomimus velox, was first named by O.C.
 Marsh in 1890 and is based on syntypes YPM 542 and YPM 548 (a partial hindlimb and forelimb, respectively), found by George Lyman Cannon in the Denver Formation of Colorado on June 30, 1889.
 The generic name means "bird mimic", derived from Greek words ὄρνις (ornis), "bird", and μῖμος (mimos), "mimic", in reference to the bird-like foot.
 The specific name means "swift" in Latin.
 Simultaneously, Marsh named two other species: Ornithomimus tenuis (based on specimen USNM 5814) and Ornithomimus grandis.
 Both consist of fragmentary fossils found by John Bell Hatcher in Montana, which is today understood as tyrannosauroid material.
 At first, Marsh assumed Ornithomimus was an ornithopod, but this changed when Hatcher and A. E. Sullins found the specimen USNM 4736, a partial ornithomimid skeleton, in 1891 from the Lance Formation of Wyoming.
 Marsh named it Ornithomimus sedens in 1892, though the specimen remained unnumbered and not figured until Charles Whitney Gilmore's 1920 re-description.
 Marsh also named Ornithomimus minutus was also created based on the specimen YPM 1049 (a metatarsus) in 1892, but it has since been recognized as belonging to an alvarezsaurid.

 A sixth species, Ornithomimus altus, was named in 1902 by Lawrence Lambe and was based on specimen CMN 930 (hindlimbs found in 1901 in Alberta), but this was renamed to a separate genus in 1916: Struthiomimus, by Henry Fairfield Osborn.
 In 1920, Gilmore named Ornithomimus affinis for Dryosaurus grandis (Lull 1911), based on indeterminate material.
-In 1930, Loris Russell renamed Struthiomimus brevetertius (Parks 1926) and Struthiomimus samueli (Parks 1928) into Ornithomimus brevitertius, Ornithomimus mirifica and Ornithomimus samueli, respectively.
+In 1930, Loris Russell renamed Struthiomimus brevetertius (Parks 1926) and Struthiomimus samueli (Parks 1928) into Ornithomimus brevitertius and Ornithomimus samueli, respectively.
 The very same year, Oliver Perry Hay renamed Aublysodon mirandus (Leidy 1868) into Ornithomimus mirandus, which is today seen as a nomen dubium.
 In 1933, William Arthur Parks created the species Ornithomimus elegans, which is today seen as either Chirostenotes or Elmisaurus.
 That same year, Gilmore named Ornithomimus asiaticus for material found in Inner Mongolia.

 Also in 1933, Charles Mortram Sternberg named the species Ornithomimus edmontonicus for a nearly complete skeleton from the Horseshoe Canyon Formation (specimen CMN 8632).